trentlarson/endorser-ch/README.md

 // Read them from a previous session:
 //all = require('./metrics.json')

+// Remember to remove the current month from results you paste elsewhere.

 // write all claims with months & issuer & types to CSV fs.writeFileSync('metrics.csv', 'month,issuedAt,claimType\n')
 all.map(record => fs.appendFileSync('metrics.csv', record.issuedAt.substring(0, 7) + ',' + record.issuedAt + ',' + record.claimType + '\n'))